stevengonsalvez/promptregistry-mcp/README.md

     # Example: Mount local directory into the container
     docker run -i -t --rm \
       -v "$HOME/.promptregistry:/root/.promptregistry" \
-      mcp-prompt-squire
+      mcp-promptregistry
     ```
     *(Note: The home directory for the `root` user inside the Alpine container is `/root`)*

 ## 🔌 Connecting with MCP Clients

-Here's how you might configure clients like Claude Desktop or Amazon Q to use your MCP Prompt Squire.
+Here's how you might configure clients like Claude Desktop or Amazon Q to use your MCP Prompt Registry.
 The exact JSON structure might vary slightly based on the client's implementation, but the core idea is to define a stdio server.

 **Option A: Using the (Hypothetically) Published NPM Package `promptregistry-mcp`**